Are we still talking about burnout?

 Dr. Freudenberger could have never predicted in the 70s the way that HIT (Health Information Technology), and specifically the EHR (Electronic Health Record) would add to the burnout picture and to providers’ plates.
 The advent of the EHR promised fluidity and efficiency, but for the providers who have to use them, these systems can seem more like “death by 1,000 clicks,” the title of a scathing article about the disconnect between the goal of EHRs and the reality of their use(9).

 A 2019 study of over 4,000 Rhode Island physicians reported 70% prevalence of HIT-related stress among the group.
 And the presence of any three specific HIT-related stress factors was associated with greater amounts of burnout (even when adjusting for age, gender, use of a medical scribe, practice size and more).
 Those factors were 1) agreement that EHR use adds to “daily frustration” 2) reporting “insufficient time” to complete patient documentation during the day, and 3)reporting increased EHR time at home.
 Interestingly, aside from these specific HIT-related stress indices, female gender was an independent risk factor for burnout symptoms in this study(10).
-(I’ll refer you back to Brené’s podcast episode to hear more on why that may be).
+(I’ll refer you back to Brené’s podcast episode to hear more about why that may be the case.)

 There is a lot to unpack with each of the HIT-related stress factors, as the authors point out.
 Take the third, for instance – insufficient time to document clinical encounters: